….if you’re experiencing any of these 5 tensions we have something in common:

 How it feels

-we’re just not in the same boat right now”
+We’re not all in the same boat

 My experience is that days where I’ve felt I’m being smashed by big waves (work postponing, frustration with a lack of freedom, sports events cancelling, boiler breaking down) and days where I’ve been swimming in calm waters with the sun on my back (family water fights in the back garden, VE day (socially distanced) street party in Maidenhead, and new weekly video calls with family around the UK and Oz).